Antisemitic trope: Controlling the media

 almost all Jew rags [...]
 Fifty other rags like those which have nothing behind them but the forty or fifty thousand Jewish usurers and pick-pockets in each country and which no decent Christian ever reads except holding his nose as a precaution against nausea.

 Griffith's antisemitism is still present in the party.
 For instance, lower house parliamentarian Réada Cronin alleged in 2020 that Jews were "responsible for European wars" and "Adolf Hitler was a pawn of the [Jewish] Rothschilds [...may] not have been too far wrong".
 In the United States, J.J.
 Goldberg, The Forward's editorial director, published a study of such trope in 1997.
-He concluded that Jewish Americans "do not make a high priority of Jewish concerns" despite holding prominent positions in the American media industry.
+He concluded that despite Jews being "disproportionately represented" in the media, that those Jews are the most assimilated and therefore do not make a high priority of Jewish concerns.
+His example being the perceived negative treatment of Israel in the American media.

 Variants on this theme focus on Hollywood, the press and the music industry.

 White genocide conspiracy theory

 Since 2015 when the European migrant crisis happened, the White genocide conspiracy theory has gained traction among white nationalists.
 Jews are often accused of facilitating unrestricted non-white immigration to alter the fabric of White-majority societies.
 Such libel is often peddled in conjunction with older myths, like the "Jewish power", to raise its plausibility among the targeted audience.
 Much of such sentiment stems from an extinction anxiety about the majority White population becoming outnumbered by the non-white population, who are often assumed as "foreign" and "incompatible" with the mainstream.
-Elon Musk, the current owner of X (formerly Twitter), has also been accused of endorsing the theory, when he showed approval of the theory in a tweet.
+Elon Musk, the current owner of X (formerly Twitter), has endorsed the theory in a tweet.